 Write bold openers; rewrite with each draft.
 See below under format.

-- Cite examples.
+Cite examples.
 Text without examples is boring.
 Plan to spend half your time on research – you should know the customer avatars you’re targeting.

-- Give signposts.
+Give signposts.
 Readers want to know what’s coming.
 After stating your argument, explain what’s coming next.

-Next, we’ll share some supplementary copywriting principles relating to target customer segments.
-If you’re writing a page about LASIK, it follows that you will want to write that page with millennials in mind.
+We write content targeted at avatars.
+For example, if you’re writing a page about LASIK, it follows that you will want to write that page with millennials in mind.
 When writing a page about cataract surgery, you’ll want to write with traditionalists in mind.

-- formally written information (correct language and proper grammar)
+formally written information (correct language and proper grammar)

 competent and confident writing